 Great staff, friendly and always willing to help

-Bradford routinely works with children, adolescents, and adults.
-He has experience helping people affected by depression, bipolar disorder, anxiety (including OCD and panic), ADHD, disruptive behaviors, and addictions.
-Bradford routinely works with individuals, couples, and families.
+Dr. Hancock routinely works with children, adolescents, and adults.
+He has experience helping people affected by depression, bipolar disorder, anxiety (including OCD and panic), ADHD, disruptive behaviors, autism, trauma, and eating disorders.
+Dr. Hancock routinely works with individuals, couples, and families.